pankleks/WasherOne/README.md

 Install UV LED arm.
 Install plate.
 Select cure mode -> set time -> start.

-> IMPORTANT: UV LED light is harmfull for your eyes.
+> IMPORTANT: UV LED light is harmful for your eyes.
 Do not look directly into the UV light.
 Best use some kind of cover (for example from your resin printer).

 ## Printed parts